harshith-77/discover-agent/ReadMe.md

 This project creates a **Discover Agent** that:

 * Accepts natural language queries via a web UI,
-* Uses DeepSeek-R1 LLaMA 70B Distill (hosted on Groq) as the reasoning LLM,
+* Uses Qwen3-32b (hosted on Groq) as the reasoning LLM,
 * Employs tools such as:
   * DuckDuckGo Search for real-time web lookup,
   * Datetime tool to fetch current date/time if needed,